-Janmashtami — A time for New Beginning
+Janmashtami, A time for New Beginning

 Janmashtami, the birth of Shree Krishna, is a special occasion for all the devotees of Almighty.
 Krishna was born in prison, was separate from His mother, got the affection of a deemed mother, loved by all, played and did mischievous things all His childhood, and grew up as a responsible adult.
 Whole His life He taught us to struggle and fight for what is right, he taught us to make wise decisions.

 We are in the 21st century where we all are technology freak, daily we face a mini-war of ‘What and Should’ inside our mind.
 What will happen if we make this decision?
 Or should we ask our boss for a hike in salary?
 This and many more such dilemmas surround us but shall we let confusion enter us or decide firmly?
-Krishna, the epitome of human has taught us to make situations favorable by working hard.
+Krishna, the epitome of human has taught us to make situations favourable by working hard.
 Don’t complain, instead, if you want something, work hard to get it.

-Lessons from the Life of Shree Krishna
+Lessons from the Life of Lord Krishna

-Centuries ago Shree Krishna gave us the wisdom to decide wisely.
+Centuries ago Lord Krishna gave us the wisdom to decide wisely.
 He acted as a friend, as a moral compass and a philosopher for his friends, to all those who met him in his life, irrespective of if they were his elders, peers or younger to him.
 He taught first to win the war of mind then take action.
 He taught us to formulate strategies and then act firmly on it.
 He grew up without formal education, went to sage’s ashram at the age of 16, but he never complained to anybody, never lost hope or surrendered himself on the mercy of the situation.